card

 A spacious traditional Mongolian marquee style tent is set up for dining.
 It provides good insulation against the summer heat and protection from the cold spring wind.
 Tables and chairs are set up in the tent.

-Tourist resort: In some places, we sometimes opt to stay in a tourist resort.
+Tourist camps: In some places, we sometimes opt to stay in tourist camps.
 They are usually privately owned businesses that offer lodging services for foreign and local tourists.
 They are most often found in key tourist destinations, but rarer in more remote areas.
+Tourist camps often consist of numerous traditional gers and sometimes wooden camps.
+As they are more established services, they are comfortable and have good service.

 Mongolia is a vast country, and in order to reach the various habitats where our key species are found there will be a fair amount of driving.
 We will be traveling through flat open landscapes, sometimes crossing rugged rocky mountains and making plenty of stops for animals we see on the way.